RVA-TheCoder/Chest-Cancer-Classification-Project/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    - inside github project repo goto :->  setting>actions>runner>new self hosted runner> choose os>
+	- then run commands one by one at the EC2 terminal mentioned by github while creating the `self-hosted` runner.

+# 7. Description: About the deployment

+	1. Build docker image of the source code

+	2. Push your docker image to AWS ECR

+	3. Launch Your AWS EC2 instance

+	4. Pull Your image from ECR into EC2

+	5. Lauch your docker image in EC2 instance

-# 7. Setup github secrets:
+# 8. Setup github secrets:

     AWS_ACCESS_KEY_ID=<from iam user .csv file>